abachi-io/blockchain-service/README.md

 ![Merkle Tree](documentation/merkleTree.png?raw=true "Merkle Tree")

 Merkle trees are a fundamental part of blockchain technology.
 A merkle tree is a structure that allows for efficient and secure verification of content in a large body of data.

-* Data - Raw string
-* Leaves - `SHA-256` hash of data
-* Nodes - `SHA-256` hash of previous 2 leaves
-* Merkle Root - `SHA-256` hash of last 2 nodes
+Learn more about it [here](https://hackernoon.com/merkle-trees-181cb4bc30b4)

 #### Modified Concept